 While you can use generic hashtags and at times you should, you should also use hashtags that define your NFT type, the blockchain that the NFT was created on, the marketplace you wish to sell the NFT on, and specific to the exact NFT (Punk or Ape).

 You'll notice I did not cover specific NFT hashtags on purpose because I can't.
 The list is simply too exhaustive!
 But let me give you some more examples below so that you can gauge what it is I am saying.

-For example, you will notice that #nftcollectibles or #nftcollectors comes up several times in my list.
+For example, you will notice that #nftcollectibles or #nftcollectors come up several times on my list.
 Well if I had a utility NFT, maybe a shovel or like below, a Shakespearean Townhouse, used in the Sim game called Legacy I wouldn't think to use either of these two "collector" related hashtags because it wouldn't automatically make any sense.

-Anyone using #nftcollectibles to search is likely not wanting to buy a Shakespearean Townhouse.
+Anyone using #nftcollectibles to search is likely not to want to buy a Shakespearean Townhouse.
 And vice versa.
 Right?